-And now you will see the first word is extracted from each cell.
-See screenshot below:
+And now you will see the first or the last word is extracted from each cell.

 If you want to extract the second, third or any nth word from the text string, you can create a user defined function to deal with it.

 1. Hold down the ALT + F11 keys to open the Microsoft Visual Basic for Applications window.

 2. Click Insert > Module, and paste the following code in the Module window.